Docky37/alerts/readme.md

 **GET - http://localhost:8080/person/{lastName}/{fistName}**   >>> returns the person named {firstName} {lastName} if exists in DB.

-	Response: 200 A person or 404 Not found for example /Person/Boyd/Tenley returns :
+	for example /Person/Boyd/Tenley returns :
 		{
 		    "firstName": "Tenley",